UsluSinan/EEG-correlates-of-mental-rotation/README.md

     ├── LICENSE
     └── README.md

-### Data
-This folder contains randomly simulated EEG data of 10 participants.
-Its purpose is to make the code executable and to provide information about the data structure if other data is to be analysed with the scripts.

-### Output
-This folder stores the output when running the scripts.
-It also contains the ICA solutions for the simulated resting-state EEG data with randomly excluded components.

 ### Scripts
 All Python wrappers necessary to run the main.py file are stored in this folder.